-The Administrator shall require an aquifer vulnerability evaluation applicant shall be required to determine thevulnerability evaluation rating for any development permit, not otherwise exempted from this chapter, if the site or development meets one of criteria (1) through (7) below: criterion (1), (2), (3), or (4) or meets two or more of the remaining criteria below:
+The departmentapplicant shall-be required to determine thean aquifer -vulnerability evaluation rating for any development permit, not otherwise exempted from this chapter, if the site or development meets one of criteriaon (1) through (101), -(2), (3), or (4) or meets two or more of the remaining criteriablelow:

-(1) Within a wellhead protection area designated under Chapter 246-290-135 WAC;

-(2) Within an critical aquifer recharge area mapped and identified by a qualified groundwater professionalscientist;

-(3) The site will be utilized for hazardous substance (as now or hereafter defined in RCW- 70.105D.020(7)) processing, storage or handling in applications or quantities larger than is typical of- household use;
+- (1) Within a wellhead protection area designated under Chapter 246-290-135 WAC; - (2) Within an aquifer recharge area mapped and identified by a qualified groundwater professional scientist; - (3) The site will be utilized for hazardous substance (as now or hereafter defined in RCW-70.105D.020(7)) processing, storage or handling in applications or quantities larger than is typical of-household use:

-(4) The site will be utilized for hazardous waste treatment and storage as set forth in Chapter 70.105- RCW, Hazardous Waste Management, as now or hereafter amended;

-(5) The site contains highly permeable soils, which include soil types 1a, 1b and 2a under WAC 246-272-11001, Table II
+- (4) The site will be utilized for hazardous waste treatment and storage as set forth in Chapter 70.105-RCW, Hazardous Waste Management, as now or hereafter amended; - (53) The site contains highly permeable soils, which include soil types 1a, 24b and 32a under WAC 246-272A-022011001, Table VH and soils mapped by U.S. Department of Agriculture Natural Resources

-(36) Within a sole source aquifer recharge area designated pursuant to the Federal Safe Drinking Water Act;

-(47) Within an area established for special protection pursuant to a groundwater management program, Chapters 90.44, 90.48 and 90.54 RCW, and Chapters 173-100 and 173-200 WAC;

-(5) The site contains highly permeable soils, which include soil types 1, 2 and 3 under WAC 246-272A-0220, Table V or soils mapped by U.S. Department of Agriculture Natural Resources Conservation Service as having saturated hydraulic conductivity (Ksat) classification of Moderately High or identified as Hydrologic Soil Group "A" and:

-(A) The site will be utilized for hazardous substance (defined in Chapters 70.105 RCW) processing, storage or handling in applications or quantities larger than is typical of household use; or

-(B) The site is currently or will be utilized for commercial or industrial activities listed in the U.S. Environmental Protection Agency's Potential Sources of Drinking Water Contamination Index that can be found in Appendix A to Department of Ecology's Critical Aquifer Recharge Area Guidance Document; or
+Conservation Service as having saturated hydraulic conductivity (Ksat) classification of Moderately High or identified as Hydrologic Soil Group "A"; - (46) Within a sole source aquifer recharge area designated pursuant to the Federal Safe Drinking Water Act: - (54) Within an area established for special protection pursuant to a groundwater management program, Chapters 90.44, 90.48 and 90.54 RCW, and Chapters 173-100 and 173-200 WAC; - (6) The site will be utilized for hazardous substance (defined in Chapters 70.105 RCW) processing, storage or handling in applications or quantities larger than is typical of household use; - (7) The site is currently or will be utilized for commercial or industrial activities listed in the U.S.

-(C) The development involves a major or short subdivision and includes present or future plans to construct three or more dwelling units where the dwelling units that will not be connected to a public sewer system and any of the lots are less than one net acre in size; or

-(\underline{D}) The proposed commercial and industrial site is not on a public sewer system and the main structure exceeds four thousand square feet;

-(610) The proposed use is as a commercial feedlot, landfill, junkyard, salvage yard, or auto wrecking yard; or

-(7) The site will be used for above ground application of sewage or sludge.;

-(11) The development is within two hundred feet of the ordinary high water mark of a perennial river, stream, lake or pond.
+Environmental Protection Agency's Potential Sources of Drinking Water Contamination Index that can be found in Appendix A to Department of Ecology's Critical Aquifer Recharge Area Guidance Document; - (8) The development involves a major or short subdivision and includes present or future plans to construct three or more dwelling units where the dwelling units will not be connected to a public sewer system and any of the lots are less than one net acre in size; - (9) The proposed commercial and industrial site is not on a public sewer system and the main structure exceeds four thousand square feet; - (10) The proposed use is as a commercial feedlot: - (11) The site will be used for aboveground application of sewage or sludge. - (11) The development is within two hundred feet of the ordinary high water mark of a perennial river, stream, lake or pond.